Today's Articles

 Pronounced Asi-yahola in Creek), Osceola was named Billy Powell at birth in the Creek village of Talisi, which means "Old Town."
 The village site, now the city of Tallassee, Alabama, was located on the banks of the Tallapoosa River about 20 miles upstream from Fort Toulouse, where the Tallapoosa and the Coosa Rivers meet to form the Alabama River.
 The residents of the original Talisi village and the current city of Tallassee were a mixture of several ethnicities.

 The Muscogee Creek were among the Indigenous peoples of the Southeastern Woodlands, and some of them held African slaves.
 Powell was believed to have ancestors from all of these groups.
-His mother was Polly Coppinger, a mixed-race Creek woman, and his father was most likely William Powell, a white-Scottish trader.
+His mother was Polly Coppinger, a mixed-race Creek woman, and his father was likely William Powell, a white-Scottish trader.
 His uncle was the Black Seminole leader Abraham.
 Osceola’s mother was also of Muscogee and Taino ancestry.

 Because the Muscogee had a matrilineal kinship system, Polly and Ann's children were all born into their mother's clan.
-They were reared by their mothers and their maternal male relatives following Muscogee cultural practices, and they gained their social status from their mother's people.
+They were reared by their mothers and maternal male relatives following Muscogee cultural practices, and they gained their social status from their mother's people.
 Ann McQueen was also African, Muscogee Creek; her father, James McQueen, was Scottish.
 Ann was probably the sister or aunt of Peter McQueen, a prominent Muscogee leader and warrior.
 Like his mother, Billy Powell was raised in the Muscogee Creek confederacy.

 He also became an adviser to Micanopy, the principal chief of the Seminole from 1825 to 1849.
 In 1836, Osceola led a small group of warriors in the Seminole resistance during the Second Seminole War, when the United States tried to remove the tribe from their lands in Florida.
 This evolved into the Indian Removal Act to relocate the tribes to Indian Territory west of the Mississippi River.
 Osceola led the Seminole resistance to removal until he was captured on October 21, 1837, by deception, under a flag of truce, when he went to a site near Fort Peyton for peace talks.

-The United States first imprisoned him at Fort Marion in St. Augustine, then transported him to Fort Moultrie in Charleston, South Carolina.
+The United States first imprisoned him at Fort Marion in St. Augustine and then transported him to Fort Moultrie in Charleston, South Carolina.
 Because of his reputation, Osceola attracted visitors in prison, including artist George Catlin, who painted perhaps the most well-known portrait of the Seminole leader.
 Osceola, having suffered from chronic malaria since 1836, died on January 30, 1838, three months after his capture.
 He was buried with military honors at Fort Moultrie.

 New Poem Each Day